run-ai/docs/docs/admin/researcher-setup/limit-to-node-group.md

 To configure a node group:

-*   Get the names of the nodes where you want to limit Run:AI.
+*   Get the names of the nodes where you want to limit Run:ai.
 To get a list of nodes, run:

         kubectl get nodes